as8675/Amazon-sentiment-analysis/terraform/application/README.md

     - Click on Your Account Name -> Security credentials -> Access keys -> Create access key

 ## Step 3: Upload Terraform Script in S3 Bucket and download in Running EC2
-- Make Necessary Changes in `variable.tf` File in `dataprocessing` Folder.
+- Make Necessary Changes in `variable.tf` File in `application` Folder.
-    - You will need to provide unique S3 Bucket Name
+    - You will need to provide:
+        - Your Key Value Pair
+        - GitHub Repository Admin's Username
+        - GitHub Repository Admin's PAT
+        - Desired AWS Region
+        - Your AWS Root Access Key
+        - Your AWS Root Secret Access Key

-- Create S3 Bucket and Upload Terraform Script and lambda.py File from `dataprocessing` Folder
+- Create S3 Bucket and Upload Terraform Script and lambda.py File from `application` Folder

 - Check if AWS CLI is configured correctly by using following command:
     - `aws s3 ls`